 The Town should move in the coming years to develop and implement a plan for improvements at the commercial corner that will be more compatible with the sylvan beauty and quiet residential nature of the Town.
-The overarching goals should be to create an environment inside and around the commercial corner that will result in increased green space, more pedestrian-friendly walkways, automotive-friendly roads, and building façades that better reflect the residential nature of the Town, and a more welcoming connection to the Town.
+The overarching goals should be to create an environment inside and around the commercial corner that will result in increased green space, more pedestrian-friendly walkways, automotive-friendly roads, building façades that better reflect the residential nature of the Town, and a more welcoming connection to the Town.

-The commercial corner exists in an area that has potential impacts from ongoing outside stresses, such as plans by the Montgomery County Department of Transportation for the future of the Humpback Bridge, potential dense transit-oriented developments in areas adjacent to the Town, and possible changes in Washington Grove Lane, and the potential impact of the Inter-County Connector on surrounding roads.
+The commercial corner exists in an area that has potential impacts from ongoing outside stresses, such as plans by the Montgomery County Department of Transportation for the future of the Humpback Bridge, potential dense transit-oriented developments in areas adjacent to the Town, possible changes in Washington Grove Lane, and the impact of the Inter-County Connector on surrounding roads.
 Areas that must be monitored include changes in roads or road patterns in the area, zoning issues in Gaithersburg that may impact the commercial corner, annexation issues in properties adjacent to the Town and Gaithersburg, and the development of strategies to address issues proposed by Montgomery County that could potentially impact both municipalities.
 The Town must be vigilant in staying involved in these issues to monitor their impact on future plans for the commercial corner.

-The Commercial Corner vehicular access is limited to two bi-directional entry points from Railroad Street and a single limited limited direction exit point from Washington Grove Lane.
 The Commercial Corner is located at the intersection of Railroad Street and Washington Grove Lane.
+Its vehicular access is limited to two bi-directional entry points from Railroad Street and a single limited direction exit point to Washington Grove Lane.
 The existing commercial properties and supporting parking face both Hickory Road and the intersection of Railroad Street/Washington Grove Lane.
-Mature tree canopy delineates the boundary of the Town from Railroad Street and outward facing single family homes delineates the boundary of the Town from Washington Grove Lane.
+On nearby properties, mature tree canopy delineates the boundary of the Town along Railroad Street and outward facing single family homes delineates the boundary of the Town along Washington Grove Lane.
+At the Commercial Corner, the boundary is defined only by the roadway.